Filmmaker Details Investigation That Identified Alleged Pan Am Flight 103 Bomb-Maker

 Filmmaker Ken Dornstein was sure others were involved.

-But it seemed like most everyone who had worked with Mas'ud was dead, and others wondered to Dornstein if that was even his real name.
+But it seemed like most everyone who had worked with Mas'ud was dead, and others wondered to Dornstein whether that was even his real name.

 Still, there was no one who could tell Dornstein where to find the suspected bomb-maker.